digital-asset/daml-finance/docs/source/concepts/lifecycling.rst

 to co-exist at the same time, and it allows for a gradual transition from one version to another.
 Generally, the issuer of an instrument is responsible for creating and maintaining instrument versions, and for producing the cashflow effects of a particular lifecycle event.
-During the lifecycle process holders of this instrument will migrate their holdings to a new version of the instrument, while at the same time claiming any resulting cashflows from the event.
+During the lifecycle process, holders of this instrument will migrate their holdings to a new version of the instrument while at the same time claiming any resulting cashflows from the event.

 Versions are usually considered opaque strings, but one can follow a numerical versioning scheme if an instrument is known to have linear evolution (i.e., there is no optionality that can result in